uvarc/rc-learning/content/courses/parallel-computing-introduction/distributed_mpi_p2p1.md

         parent: Distributed-Memory Programming
 ---

 We have so far discussed global communications, in which all members of a communicator group take part.
-Most MPI programs rely primarily on on _point-to-point_ communication, in which an individual process sends messages directly to one other individual processes.
+Most MPI programs rely primarily on _point-to-point_ communication, in which an individual process sends messages directly to one other individual processes.

 ## Send and Receive